cabal-club/cable/moderation.md

 `post.timestamp >= oldest`.
 Implementations are RECOMMENDED to set a large value for `oldest`, for example on the order of 1 year from the time of requesting: `oldest = <current time ms> - 31536000000`.

+A response to this request SHOULD return **all** known hashes concerning types `post/block` and `post/unblock`, i.e. disregarding the value of field `oldest` if set.
+This to ensure user safety by respecting issued blocks such that they will reach all users of a channel.

 A post MUST indicate it is done specifying channels by setting the final `channelN_size` to 0.